 Try an agent out

 Run now starts a run immediately, exactly as a scheduled run would, so you can see what the schedule will do without waiting.
 Watch the agent’s row in the list: its latest run outcome appears next to its last run time, linking to the campaign it created or to the conversation showing its reasoning.
-A Manual agent drafts a campaign and leaves it in your Backlog; an Autonomous agent you’ve accepted responsibility for runs the full cycle and can take the campaign live in your connected tools, just as it would overnight.
+A Human in the loop agent drafts a campaign and leaves it in your Backlog; an Autonomous agent you’ve accepted responsibility for runs the full cycle and can take the campaign live in your connected tools, just as it would overnight.

 Testing an agent, whether in chat or with Run now, doesn’t change its schedule.
 It still runs at its next scheduled time.